anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Hope arouses, as nothing else can arouse, a passion for the possible.
+Quote: No alibi will save you from accepting the responsibility.

-By: William Sloane Coffin
+By: Napoleon Hill